 What it is: Progressive JavaScript framework for building UIs.
 Lower barrier to entry than React.

-Best for: Solo developers, small teams, projects where learning curve matters.
-Not a full-stack framework; pairs with Express, Laravel, or Django.
+Best for: Solo developers, small teams, projects where the learning curve matters.
+Not a full-stack framework on its own; pairs with Express, Laravel, or Django.

 Strengths: